AndrewKvalheim/treemaker/linux/README_linux.txt

-Only while building the TM5L program and auxiliary files, a "build" subdirectory will be created, requiring additional disk space: about 12MB, 55MB, 66MB and 96MB for the release, profile, development and debug configurations, respectively.
+Only while building the TM5L program and auxiliary files, a "build" subdirectory will be created, requiring additional disk space: about 12MB, 55MB, 66MB and 96MB for the release, profile, development and debug configurations, respectively (these are valid for i386-based platforms; values for 64-bit installations will differ).
 All configurations may be built on the same system.

 4.4 Installing TreeMaker